DanielBelovol/DanielBelovol.github.io/index.md

 ### ThumbnailTester
 [View on GitHub](https://github.com/DanielBelovol/ThumbnailTester)

-**ThumbnailTester** is a service for testing YouTube thumbnails and analyzing statistics.
+**ThumbnailTester** is a commercial project designed for testing YouTube thumbnails and analyzing video statistics.
+I actively participated in the development of this project, which involved creating backend services, handling data collection via APIs, and building dynamic WebSocket-based test configurations.

 It allows you to:

 - Run A/B tests for thumbnails and titles
 - Collect detailed statistics: views, average watch duration, CTR, watch time
 - Configure tests dynamically via WebSocket API
 - Support Google authorization and test configuration management

+Additionally, I contributed to **Feedzy**, a commercial project that is still in development, focusing on backend features and integration of analytics services.

 ---